About this course

 - Collect the required evidence from your workplace

-If you choose to be assessed in your workplace then you must arrange (only once you have met minimum evidence requirements as per your training plan) for a mutually suitable time which must be:
+You must arrange (only once you have met minimum evidence requirements as per your training plan) for a mutually suitable time to be assessed which must be:

 - During normal work hours (7:00am until 3:00pm) on weekdays